 Make sure you have an internet connection with good speed.
-All platforms for webinars have a list of technical requirements for Internet speed, screen resolution, browser version, and Flash Player.
+All webinar software has a list of technical requirements for Internet speed, screen resolution, browser version.
 Some platforms provide a service “on duty” by a tech support specialist at your webinar to quickly troubleshoot the difficulties that arise.

 Before the start of the broadcast, be sure to conduct a sound check with all the speakers to make sure that they have an image from the camera and sound.
 There are different approaches to how to do it correctly.

 1. Soundcheck in the webinar itself, but half an hour before the stated start.
 Leading, in turn, go on air for a while, check the video and sound.
 Before sending or publishing a webinar entry, this part will need to be cut off.
 The option is convenient, but the first viewers can come in advance, see your soundcheck, and correspondence in a live chat.

 2. You can do it differently – create a separate mini-webinar for the speakers an hour before the broadcast and test the sound and video there.
 No one will see you, but there is no 100% guarantee that there will be no problems with going on air in the main webinar to which you have gathered the audience.

 There are also different opinions on how to conduct the remaining time after the soundcheck before the official start of the webinar.
 Some webinar organizers ask the presenters to stay on the air with cameras and microphones turned off.
 It is safer than leaving the airwaves, because if you reconnect, you may suddenly have difficulty.
 Yes, indeed, there is such a risk.